 In the lower and upper band most administrations were of the view that some sharing of part of the band would be possible following co-existence analysis and only if existing services could be protected.

 In advance of any harmonised approach to the use of this band the German regulator has to issue a licence to the Deutsche Bahn to operate GSM-R in the band 873 MHz to 876 MHz.
 OFCOM in the UK recently completed a consultation where it invited interested parties to comment on potential uses and licensing schemes for the frequency band 872 MHz to 876 MHz and the complementary duplex frequencies.
-At the time of writing this document the final results of this consultation were not expected.
+At the time of writing this document the final results of this consultation are imminent.

 Spectrum options should be considered in this most precious part of the UHF band.
 There is a clear need to evaluate the options with regard to the impact, since a final decision for new spectrum is likely to be irreversible.
 Improvements to achieve more efficient use in 863-870 MHz have also to be considered.
 870-876/915-921 MHz proposed by ETSI.